Performing Simulations

 or loaded on the fly by specifying file names of

-appropriate files in the current working directory (check with
+appropriate files in the current working directory, which you can check

 and list.files()

-and .txt for models, at the time of simulation.
-The model dictates the
+data and .txt for models, at the time of simulation.
+The model dictates

 observation times, covariates, etc.